Leroieternel/DART-DH-project/README.md

 ## Human-Scene Interaction Synthesis
-We provide a script to generate human-scene interaction motions.
+We provide multiple optimizer scripts for different tasks.

 Given an input 3D scene and the text prompts specifying the actions and durations, we control the human to reach the goal joint location starting from an initial pose while adhering to the scene contact and collision constraints.
 We show two examples of climbing downstairs and sitting to a chair in the demo below:
 ```